 - 1 11" crepe pan (any non-stick skillet)

 - 1 flex turner spatula

 - 2 1/2 cups all-purpose flour

 - 48 oz cottage cheese (rinsed and drained)

 - 1/2 cup sugar

-- Pre-heat an 11-inch non-stick skillet over low heat.
-Beat together the eggs and flour until a thick paste forms.
+- Pre-heat a crepe pan over low heat.
+Meanwhile, beat together the eggs and flour until most of the flour clumps are gone.
 Gradually add milk over low speed until mixture smooths out.
-Beat in remaining ingredients.
+Beat in the remaining ingredients.

 - Pour 1/4 cup of batter into the pre-heated pan and quickly tilt and shake side to side for the batter to spread evenly.
 Cook until edges slightly crisp and flip over.
 Cook an additional 45 seconds before removing.
 Stack and repeat.

 - Beat all the filling ingredients, except the butter.
 Spread a thin layer of the cheese filling over the crepe and then rollup.